 Despite any claims to the contrary, ICE retains the authority to release every person in its custody.
-When ICE decides to release individuals from detention, it can do so in a number of ways, including: release on bond, release on parole, release on an alternative to detention program, or release on recognizance.
-At all times, ICE maintains the legal authority to release individuals for compelling humanitarian reasons.
-ICE can release the overwhelming majority of people in detention without jeopardizing public safety or risking a significant number of people missing court.
+When ICE decides to release individuals from detention, it can do so in a number of ways, including: release on bond, release on parole, release on a proven alternative to detention (ATD) program, or release on recognizance.20 At all times, ICE maintains the legal authority to release individuals for compelling humanitarian reasons.